 2.Go on “Garageband”, check out the “Preference”, and you will want the “Audio Input” to be “Aggregate Device” that you have just created.

 3.Delete all the existing tracks (just for finding your new tracks easily).
 Click the plus button to add a first new track.
 A new menu pops up, just select an input that marked as “input+one number”.
-Then create a second track and choose a different input from the first one (also need to be marked as “input + one number”).
+Then create a second track and choose a different input from the first one, also need to be marked as “input + one number” (different from what said in the video, because the FIFINE USB mics are all mono type, so you need the matched input source).
 Now two tracks (represents two microphones) are set and ready to go.

 4.To make sure recording of two mics can pause separately, you need a recording button for both of them.
 Just click “Track”→”Track Header”→”Show record enable button”.
 And then click on the enable to buttons.
 When they flash red light, you’re good to go, hit the record button!